fbpx

 U.S. Rep. Ryan Zinke watches election returns with his wife, Lola, at The Lodge at Whitefish Lake on Nov.
 8, 2016.
 Greg Lindstrom | Flathead Beacon

-Reports of a Whitefish real estate project linking Interior Secretary Ryan Zinke to the former head and board chairman of oil-services behemoth Halliburton have seeded yet another cloud of suspicion over Montana’s native cabinet official, prompting ranking House Democrats to call for an ethics investigation even as sources close to the land deal say any suggestion of unscrupulous behavior is exaggerated and “patently false.”
+Reports of a Whitefish real estate project linking Interior Secretary Ryan Zinke to the former head and board chairman of oil-services behemoth Halliburton have seeded yet another cloud of suspicion over Montana’s homegrown cabinet official, prompting ranking House Democrats to call for an ethics investigation even as sources close to the land deal say any suggestion of unscrupulous behavior is exaggerated and “patently false.”

 The connection, first reported by Politico, draws parallels between Whitefish’s Ryan Zinke, the former Republican Congressman and state legislator whose rapid acceleration through the political pecking order landed him a plum cabinet position in the Trump administration, and David Lesar, a top executive at the global oil services giant Halliburton who is financially backing a mixed-use development project on a former industrial site near downtown Whitefish.